Family & Domestic Relations Law

 (608) 664-3750

 An association of judges, counselors, family court personnel, and attorneys concerned with the resolution of disputes affecting children.
-Works to develop and improve the practice of mediation and counseling as a component to judicial procedures.
+Works to develop and improve the practice of mediation and counseling as a component of judicial procedures.
 Conducts research and technical training programs.
 Publication: Family and Conciliation Courts Review, quarterly.

 email: afcc@afccnet.org